omobolajisonde/omobolajisonde/README.md

 # Hello there, welcome 👋🏾

 I am currently on a journey to become a PRO Software Engineer, honing my skills in developing websites, full stack web applications, APIs etc.
-Next time you drop by, the above sentence might have changed to *I am a PRO Software Engineer* :).

 **Here's a quick summary about me**: